 Google Search Console and Google Analytics are two essential tools that should be a part of every redesign launch.
 Both are totally free and take less than ten minutes to install on your site.

 is the most widely used platform for tracking activity on the web.
-It’s the best tool available for not only understanding how many users are visiting your site, but where they are coming from and how the interact with your brand.
-If your previous domain already has Google Analytics installed, simply copy and paste the tracking tag into new site.
+It’s the best tool available for not only understanding how many users are visiting your site, but where they are coming from and how they interact with your brand.
+If your previous domain already has Google Analytics installed, simply copy and paste the tracking tag into the new site.
 Keeping the same Google Analytics account active for both profiles will prevent loss of data.

 Google Search Console

 is critical for making sure your site is performing at top level in search results.
 This is the only direct source of data from Google showing what keywords users searched to find your site.
 You will also be able to submit a sitemap directly to Google, which can help your new URLs be properly indexed.

 Bonus Tip: Once Google Analytics is installed, be sure to set up goals.
 Goals allow site owners to track important steps and user actions on the site that help drive ROI.

 Have you made the switch from Universal Analytics (UA) to GA4 yet?
 We highly recommend moving to GA4 as soon as possible.
 Need help implementing GA4?
 Let's talk.